 Very action-oriented

-Starting right away is more fun than first reading the instructions.
-Learn more about the Rocket Pack at blink.it/rocketpack!
+Starting right away is more fun than reading the instructions first.
+More about the rocket pack at blink.it/rocketpack!

 2. Example: Microlearning in Training

-Our behavior with instructions shows how crucial learning in small chunks is in all forms of learning.
-However, the content is not always as easy to understand as in the card game Rocket Pack.
-For long-term behavioral changes in corporate learning, a training participant often has to process many and complex contents.
+Our behavior with instructions shows how important learning in small bites is in all forms of education.
+However, the content is not always as easy to understand as it is in the rocket pack card game.
+For long-term behavioral changes in corporate training, a trainee often has to process many complex pieces of information.

-Trainers often find it challenging to summarize their years of gathered knowledge in two minutes.
-And don’t worry: Microlearning is not about cutting down so much that only an empty shell of words is left!
-On the contrary: Content for microlearning is not just short, but also very action-oriented.
+Trainers often find it difficult to condense their knowledge amassed over years into two minutes.
+And don’t worry: Microlearning is not about cutting so much that only an empty shell remains!
+On the contrary: Content for microlearning is not only short but also very action-oriented.

-Just like in this example from trainer Wolfgang Schneiderheinze, who addresses the topic of “filler words” in his online accompaniment in the form of microlearning: In just over a minute, a problem, a solution, and an exercise task for the participants are packaged – very briefly, yet with a lot of content:
+Just like in this example from trainer Wolfgang Schneiderheinze, who addresses the topic of "filler words" in his online support in the form of microlearning: In just over a minute, a problem, a solution, and an exercise task for the participants are compactly packaged – very short, yet full of content:

-The video just shown is part of a complete online course as micro-content.
-The idea is to provide many short learning impulses following a traditional face-to-face training.
+The aforementioned video is part of a complete online course as micro-content.
+The idea: To offer many short learning impulses following a traditional classroom training.

-Thus, the training participant can gradually process small pieces of content – ideally spread over several weeks to enhance the learning transfer.
+This way, training participants can gradually process small contents – ideally spread over several weeks to enhance learning transfer.

-Incorporated into a complete online course, microlearning may look the following:
+Incorporated into a complete online course, microlearning can look like this:

-Example of Microlearning with the learning platform blink.it: Green micro-contents have already been seen by the user; blue ones are unlocked but still unseen.
+Example Microlearning with the learning platform blink.it: Green micro-contents have already been viewed by the user; blue ones are unlocked but still unseen.

-This is How Microlearning Works in Online Courses for Participants
+This is How Microlearning Works in the Online Course for the Participant

-Basically, each tile (“Blink”) is micro-content, meaning a small learning unit.
-It can be a video, a short text, or a quiz.
-What is important is that each blink in microlearning is linked to a specific call to action and is quick to process.
+Basically, each tile (“Blink”) is a micro-content, meaning a small learning unit.
+This can be a video, a small text, or even a quiz.
+Important: Each blink in microlearning is linked to a specific call to action and is truly quick to process.

-The participant starts with the first blink and gradually works through the entire course – always with their own schedule, embedded in their daily life.
+The participants start with the first blink and gradually work their way through the entire course – always with their own time management, embedded in their daily lives.

-How you can implement these methods can be seen in the following examples for microlearning.
-Here’s how the methods “Look forward to”, “The Virtual Discussion” and “Tease the Detective in You” look when implemented in an online course:
+You can see how you can use these methods in the following examples of microlearning.
+Here’s what the methods “Get excited about”,” “The virtual discussion,” and “Tease the detective in you” look like when implemented in an online course:

 2. Microlearning Example “The Virtual Discussion” (Category: Reflect)